-Are you looking for a Betterhelp review?
-Look no further.
+Are you looking for online therapy or a Betterhelp review?
+If so, look no further.
 In this post, I hope to give you enough information about the online therapy service Betterhelp to make an informed decision.
 I know it can be confusing when you see services such as this advertised to know whether it is right for you.

-What I’ve done is sifted through the hundreds of reviews available at E-counseling.com to identify common themes as far as benefits, drawbacks, things to watch out for, and who this service might be best suited for.
+What I’ve done is sifted through the hundreds of reviews to identify common themes as far as benefits, things to watch out for, and who this service might be best suited for.

 Overall, I think that Betterhelp has a good track record—for the right type of client who has the right expectations.
 Let’s dive in!

 First, a Betterhelp review wouldn’t be complete without considering their background and what they offer.
 The company was founded in 2013 and has 4000 licensed professionals (master or doctorate level; psychologists, family therapists, clinical social workers, and licensed professional counselors) and more than 1 million users.
 Each professional must have 3 years and 2000 hours of experience to become a service provider for Betterhelp.